gakalmar/Notes/Workbooks/01_ProgBasics/extract_1.md

             logNums(arrayOfNums, oddOrEven);

-    - We use callback functions for some methods:

-            arr.sort(callback) -> we have to provide a compare function as a callback to overwrite default
+    - Commonly used with higher order functions

 18. **What is the scope of variables in JavaScript functions?
 Explain the difference between local and global variables.**

     - **GLOBAL scope** is when we create something directly in the root of the file:

-            let varGlobal = "value";

-    - **BLOCK scope** is something that is created within another element (loop, function):
+    - **BLOCK scope** is something that is created within another element (loop, if statement):

-            function getOddNums(arr){
-                let oddNums = [];               //created on function's LOCAL scope arr.forEach(num => {
-                    if (num % 2 !== 0){
-                        oddNums.push(num);
-                    }
-                })
-            }
-    - **LOCAL scope** is our current scope, which is the innermost BLOCK scope we are in
+    - **LOCAL (FUNCTION) scope** is our current scope, which is the innermost BLOCK scope we are in
+    - **MODULE SCOPE:** since ES6, modules also have their own scope
+    - **LEXICAL SCOPE:**
         - We can access variables created in global scope from anywhere
         - We can access variables created in local scope only from local scope, not from global

 ## Built-in Features